Vyral/jeff-riber/_posts/2025-04-24-how-hard-money-lending-works-key-benefits-and-risks-explained.md

 • Interest rates between 8%–14% (sometimes more)

-• Origination fees (a.k.a. "points") around 1–4%
+• Origination fees (a.k.a. “points”) around 1–4%

 • Short terms that are usually within 6 to 18 months

 • Interest-only payments with a balloon payment at the end

-It is important to note that lenders charge more for these loans because they're short-term and involve higher risks.
-However, it's a worthwhile trade-off for the right investor and the right deal.
+It is important to note that lenders charge more for these loans because they’re short-term and involve higher risks.
+However, it’s a worthwhile trade-off for the right investor and the right deal.

 **What do lenders look for?** Hard money lenders care about: